spinme.com

 So, at least one search engine's owner has declared that blogspot.com links will not make it into their index.
 And I expect others to follow.

-It's no longer a matter of "looking professional" to your audience -- it's about actually being on the map.
-With TypePad available for $4.95, and plenty of cheap web hosting options that offer built-in Wordpress installations, there's no reason to sacrifice being found online for the sake of a few bucks.
+It’s no longer a matter of “looking professional” to your audience — it’s about actually being on the map.
+With TypePad available for $4.95, and plenty of cheap web hosting options that offer built-in WordPress installations, there’s no reason to sacrifice being found online for the sake of a few bucks.